mv

 $ echo "Updated data" > new_data.txt

-# Move with custom suffix
+# Move 'new_data.txt' to 'data.txt' with a backup using a custom '.bak' suffix

 $ mv -b -S .bak new_data.txt data.txt